roar-net/problem-statements/problems/optimal-scaling/README.md

 The solution of this example instance indicates that the optimal configuration for the system is to have one replica of the front-end service and one replica of the catalogue service.
 The value of the objective function is around 0.9871, with around 95.25% for the overall availability of the system, and the total cost is around 0.0346 $/hour.
 The solution meets all constraints.

+## Acknowledgements

+This problem statement is based upon work from COST Action Randomised Optimisation Algorithms Research Network (ROAR-NET), CA22137, is supported by COST (European Cooperation in Science and Technology), and is also funded in part by the Portuguese Foundation for Science and Technology (FCT) through Doctoral Grant No. BD.06012.2021.

 ### References

 Bento, A., Araujo, F., & Barbosa, R. (2023).
 Cost-Availability Aware Scaling: Towards Optimal Scaling of Cloud Services.
 Journal of Grid Computing, 21(4), 80.